NVIDIA/GenerativeAIExamples/README.md

 ## Next Steps

-- Do the procedures in [Get Started](./docs/quickstart.md) to deploy this blueprint
+- Follow the [Deployment Guide](#deployment-guide) to set up the AI vWS Sizing Advisor
 - See the [OpenAPI Specifications](./docs/api_reference)
 - Explore notebooks that demonstrate how to use the APIs [here](./notebooks/)
 - Explore [observability support](./docs/observability.md)
 - Explore [best practices for enhancing accuracy or latency](./docs/accuracy_perf.md)
-- Explore [migration guide](./docs/migration_guide.md) if you are migrating from rag v1.0.0 to this version.
+- For detailed deployment options, see [Get Started](./docs/quickstart.md)

 ## Available Customizations

-The following are some of the customizations that you can make after you complete the steps in [Get Started](/docs/quickstart.md).
+The following are some of the customizations that you can make after you complete the deployment:

 - [Change the Inference or Embedding Model](docs/change-model.md)
 - [Customize Prompts](docs/prompt-customization.md)